GLOBAL MARKETS-Gold, U.S. stocks bounce after rout but oil falters

 The broad rout in commodities and stocks seen in recent sessions was triggered by weak data from China and the United States that have sparked fresh concerns about the strength of the global economy’s recovery.

-Gold has fallen about 20 percent so far this year after an unbroken 12 years of gains and is down some 28 percent from the record high hit in September 2011 of $1,920.30 an ounce.
+Gold has fallen about 20 percent so far this year after an unbroken 12 years of gains and is down some 28 percent from the record high hit in September 2011 of $1,920.30.

-Spot gold lost more than 8 percent on Monday alone and had dropped further, to $1,321.35, earlier on Tuesday before reversing direction to be up 2.6 percent at $1,387.76.
+Spot gold lost more than 8 percent on Monday alone and had dropped further to $1,321.35 an ounce earlier on Tuesday.
+It later reversed direction and was recently up 1.6 percent at $1,374.04.

 Analysts have cited various reasons for gold’s latest slump, including funds switching out of bullion and the possibility that other central banks in Europe could use Cyprus’s bailout plans to sell excess gold reserves as a reason to sell some of their own holdings.

-Stocks on Wall Street also recovered some ground to rise nearly 1 percent by late morning, helped in part by a drop in U.S. consumer prices last month that left room for the Federal Reserve to keep up its economic stimulus efforts.
+The bounce in gold helped stocks on Wall Street open nearly 1 percent higher, while data that showed U.S. consumer prices fell in March left room for the Federal Reserve to keep up its economic stimulus efforts.

-Separate data showed U.S. factory output declined in March, while permits for future housing construction tumbled.
-Data at the start of the year had been generally upbeat, pointing to an acceleration in economic growth in the first quarter, but recent reports have suggested the recovery hit a soft patch heading into the spring.
+“The big thing dragging down stocks yesterday was really the sharp decline in gold and you see that lifting here a bit,” said Tim Ghriskey, chief investment officer of Solaris Group in Bedford Hills, New York.

-Investors were also taking in a batch of earnings reports from U.S. companies including Coca-Cola, which reported better-than-expected profit that sent its shares up more than 5 percent.
+Investors were also taking in a batch of earnings reports from U.S. companies including Goldman Sachs, which reported profit that beat expectations.

-Oil continued to languish, with Brent crude falling below $100 a barrel for the first time in nine months as concerns persisted over the outlook for demand.
-Brent crude was down $1.73 at $98.90, while U.S. crude lost 95 cents to $87.76.
+But oil continued to languish with Brent crude falling below $100 a barrel for the first time in nine months as concerns persisted over the outlook for demand.
+Brent crude was down $1.43 at $99.20, while U.S. crude 84 lost cents to $87.87.

 “Somewhat disappointing Chinese GDP data yesterday might have contributed to the bearish sentiment in the oil futures markets,” analysts at JBC Energy said.